meaggy/memory-mini-game/README.md

-Basic memory game built with jQuery, html and css.
+Recreation of the 'Simon' memory game built with jQuery, html and css.